 Kia Seltos: Updates and Revised Prices

-The 1.4-litre turbo gasoline engine was removed from the Seltos lineup by Kia.
-There are currently two engine choices for the SUV: a 114bhp, 1.5-litre NA petrol engine and a 115bhp, 1.5-litre turbo diesel engine.
+The 1.4-litre turbo gasoline engine was removed from the Seltos line-up by Kia.
+There are currently two engine choices for the SUV: a 114bhp producing 1.5-litre NA petrol engine and a 1.5-litre turbo diesel engine, which generates 115bhp.
 The diesel version is presently available with a 6-speed iMT and 6-speed torque convertor automatic gearbox choice.
 The diesel Seltos will not come with an option for a manual gearbox now.
-In contrast, the Seltos petrol is available with either an iVT or CVT and a 6-speed manual transmission.
+The Seltos petrol, on the other hand, is available with either an iVT or CVT and a 6-speed manual transmission.

-The Kia Seltos HTE MT model now costs Rs 20,000 more, and the other petrol models all see a Rs 25,000 price increase.
-The Seltos diesel model is now more expensive by Rs 50,000.
-The SUV is currently available for between Rs 10.89 lakh and Rs 19.65 lakh (ex-showroom).
+The Kia Seltos HTE MT model now costs Rs 20,000 more, while the other petrol models have undergone a Rs 25,000 price increase.
+The Seltos diesel model now costs Rs 50,000 more.
+The SUV is currently available for Rs 10.89 lakh to Rs 19.65 lakh (ex-showroom).

 Kia Sonet: Updates and Revised Prices

-Three different engines are offered for the Sonet sub-4 metre SUV: a 1.5-litre turbo diesel, an 82bhp, 1.2-litre NA petrol, and a 118bhp, 1.0-litre 3-cylinder petrol.
+Three different engines are offered for the Sonet sub-4 metre SUV: a 1.5-litre turbo diesel, a 1.2-litre NA petrol (82bhp), and a 1.0-litre 3-cylinder petrol (118bhp).
 The diesel engine previously came in two states of tune: 100bhp and 113bhp.
-The oil burner is now only available in one tuning state (115bhp and 242Nm).
-Both a six-speed torque converter automatic and a six-speed iMT are now offered for the powertrain.
-With the diesel version, the company has ceased offering the manual gearbox option.
+The oil burner is now only available in one state of tune and produces 115bhp and 242Nm.
+Both a six-speed torque converter automatic and a six-speed iMT are now offered with the powertrain.
+The company has stopped offering the manual gearbox option with the diesel version.

-There are now iMT & 7-speed DCT gearbox options for the Sonet with 1.0-litre turbo, in addition to the diesel engine.
+There are now iMT & 7-speed DCT gearbox options for the Sonet with a 1.0-litre turbo unit, in addition to the diesel engine.
 Only the Sonet entry-level with the 1.2-litre 4-cylinder naturally aspirated engine is offered with the manual transmission option.
 The Kia Sonet diesel trim got a consistent price hike of Rs 50,000.
-The majority of the petrol variants receive a uniform price hike of Rs 25,000.
-The Sonet HTX 1.0 DCT is now Rs 19,000 more expensive, and the entry-level HTE 1.2 MT is now Rs 10,000 more expensive.
-The Kia Sonet is currently offered between the ranges of Rs 7.79 lakh and Rs 13.89 lakh (ex-showroom).
+The majority of the petrol variants have received a uniform price hike of Rs 25,000.
+The Sonet HTX 1.0 DCT is now Rs 19,000 more expensive, and the entry-level HTE 1.2 MT now costs Rs 10,000 more.
+The Kia Sonet currently costs between Rs 7.79 lakh and Rs 13.89 lakh (ex-showroom).

 Also Read: Upcoming Kia Sonet CNG Spotted During Road Test